sanskrit/raw_etexts_english/blogs/manasataramgini/2006-01-28_the-vrata-of-our-dear-goddess.md

 +++
-title = "The vrata of our greatxa0goddess"
+title = "The vrata of our great goddess"

 +++
 We bow humbly to the 6th part of prakR^iti.
 On the 6th bright lunar day